waltforme/kealm/README.md

     Reason:
 ```

-For more details, consult the [Open Cluster Management documentation on placement policies](https://open-cluster-management.io/concepts/placement/) for more details.
+For more details, consult the [Open Cluster Management documentation on placement policies](https://open-cluster-management.io/concepts/placement/).

 ## Deploying a workload on the managed clusters with ManifestWork

 With OCM, you may create custom resources of kind [ManifestWork](https://open-cluster-management.io/concepts/manifestwork/)
 to wrap a set of resources to deploy on the managed clusters.
-A `manifestwork` resource is used to deploy a set of resources
+A `manifestwork`
-to a single cluster, thus is should be placed on the namespace associated with a managed cluster (which in OCM has the same
+resource is used to deploy a set of resources to a single cluster, thus it should be placed
-name of the managed cluster).
+on the namespace associated with a managed cluster (which in OCM has the same name of the managed cluster).

 Check that there is a namespace for `cluster1`: